A thruster might sound like an intimidating movement, but it's really just a combination of two common exercises — the squat and the overhead press.

 What Is a Thruster?

-A thruster is a combination of two traditional compound weight-training exercises: the front squat and overhead press.
-Exercise combinations such as the thruster are sometimes referred to as complexes.
-The thruster can be performed using dumbbells, kettlebells, barbells, a medicine ball or a sandbag.
+You can do thrusters with dumbbells, kettlebells, barbells, a medicine ball or a sandbag.
 In fact, almost any heavy object can be used for thrusters.
-Thrusters are a popular exercise with mixed martial arts fighters, people who follow the CrossFit training system and also with athletes.
+They are a popular exercise with mixed martial arts fighters, people who follow the CrossFit training system and also with athletes.

 To perform a thruster, stand with your feet shoulder-width apart and your chosen weight held in front of your shoulders.
 Your elbows should be below your hands.

 - Lift your chest, push your hips back and bend your knees.

 - Squat down until your thighs are parallel to the floor.